Interaverse/A-Closer-Look-At-Crime-In-Los-Angeles/README.md

 ## Data Sources
 - **Crime_Data_from_2020_to_Present**: Historical crime data from the LAPD.
-- **Foreign Born Latino (CaliforniaLatinoPopulation)**: Demographic data on foreign-born individuals in California.
+- **CaleforniaLatinoPopulation**: manually inputted data from migrationpolicy.org
+- **LatinoPieChart**: manually inputted data from migrationpolicy.org

 ## How to Use This Repository
 1. Clone the repository: